• Skip to main content

 6. Multi-Fishery Experience

 Some of the best guides have experience in multiple fisheries.
-A guide who has rowed a drift boat in Montana, poled the salt flats in the Keys, and chased steelhead in the Pacific Northwest brings a wealth of knowledge to the table.
+A guide who has rowed a drift boat in Montana, poled the salt flats in the Keys, or chased steelhead in the Pacific Northwest brings a wealth of knowledge to the table.
 Their versatility makes them adaptable, creative problem-solvers who can adjust to challenging conditions and different fishing styles.

 The Verdict: Good vs. Great Fly Fishing Guides